Caring for Dogs

 Dogs over six months of age must be registered, and should be desexed.
 Council also recommends microchipping as the best method of identification to return lost animals to their owners.
 More information about registration and microchipping can be found here.

 Where can I walk my dog?

-Dogs may be also walked on Council sporting grounds (other than Anzac Oval and Traeger Park) between 5am and 8am.
+Excluding Anzac Oval and TIO Traeger Park, dogs may be exercised on Council sporting grounds between 5am and 8am.
 A full list of Council Sporting Facilities can be found here.

 For the enjoyment of all users, please pick up after your pets.
-Council supplies ‘doggy do’ bin bags and bins at most park locations across the municipality.
-Please report damaged bins or empty 'doggy do' bag containers to Council Rangers.
+Council supplies ‘doggy do’ bags and bins at most park locations across the municipality.
+Please report damaged bins or empty 'doggy do' bag containers to Council Rangers on 8950 0500..

 Dingoes are a protected species in the NT.
 Central Australia is home to a large population of dingoes which forms a valuable part of the regional ecosystem.